manish-garodia/manish-garodia/common/lib-cellar/procedures/fun-with-git-bits/fun-with-git-bits.md

 			 - *D* - deleted files

 			----
-			## Display content changes in the clone
+			## Display content changes in clone

-			Compare the clone with the fork.
+			Compare the clone (local repo) with the fork (origin).
 View the content changes line-by-line within the modified files in the clone.

 			- **for detailed view**

 				```
 				$ <copy>git diff origin/main</copy>
 				```

 			Press ***q*** to quit.

 			- **for quick view**